Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Collator

-A node that maintains a parachain by collecting parachain transactions and producing state transition proofs for the validators.
+A node that maintains a allychain by collecting allychain transactions and producing state transition proofs for the validators.

 ## Commission